Skip to main content

 Script file structure

-├── flow.script.yaml # Script definition
+├── SKILL.md # Script definition in Agent Skills format

 │ ├── fetch-data.py